The Future of Real Estate Commissions: Trends and Predictions

 Here’s what you need to know about U.S. real estate commissions post-settlement.

 Real estate commissions have always been and will continue to be negotiable.
-Typically, residential real estate commissions range between 5-6% of the price of the property.
-Traditionally, sellers would pay the entire commission, which would be shared among the seller’s agent, buyer’s agent, and the respective brokerages.
-Before the settlement, it was common practice for the seller’s agent to share the buyer’s agent commission amount in the agent-only section of an MLS (multiple listing service.)
+Typically, residential real estate commissions range from 5% to 6% of the property’s price.
+Traditionally, sellers paid the entire commission, which was shared among the seller’s agent, the buyer’s agent, and the respective brokerages.
+Before the settlement, it was common practice for the seller’s agent to share the buyer’s agent’s commission amount in the agent-only section of an MLS (multiple listing service).

 Following the settlement, the seller’s agents are restricted from posting the buyer agent compensation on the MLS.
 However, commissions will remain negotiable.
-The proposed settlement does not influence the actual fees that sellers and buyers will incur for services.
+The proposed settlement does not affect the fees sellers and buyers will incur for services.

 While commissions have varied regionally and been negotiable over time, home prices have been rising across nearly every U.S. market.

-Should there be shifts in commission structures, agents might receive a smaller percentage of each sale.
+If commission structures shift, agents may receive a smaller percentage of each sale.
 Nevertheless, as home prices climb, the total value of commissions is likely to increase.

-Despite predictions about the decline of buyer’s agents with the rise of online property listings, attempts by firms like Purplebricks and Redfin to capture market share through flat fees or reduced commissions have largely not succeeded.
-According to a 2024 study by NAR, 89% of home sellers in the U.S. engaged an agent or broker.
+Despite predictions that buyer’s agents would decline with the rise of online property listings, attempts by firms like Purplebricks and Redfin to capture market share through flat fees or reduced commissions have largely failed.
+According to a 2024 National Association of REALTORS (NAR) study, 89% of home sellers in the U.S. engaged an agent or broker.

 Predicted Changes in Real Estate Commissions After the NAR Lawsuit Settlement